 The sequence of events for an individual agent is in Figure 3.
 For simplicity, I assume that the contract is set by a planner and that it is entered only if both agents agree to enter (they choose whether to enter simultaneously).
-The results remain even if a pair of agents can enter a contract that is different from the one suggested by the planner (see Subsection 6.1).
-We can also assume other bargaining processes (e.g., one agent offers to enter a contract, and the other agent accepts or rejects it).
+The results remain even if a pair of agents can enter a contract that is different from the one suggested by the planner (Subsection 6.1), and even if we assume other bargaining processes (e.g., one agent makes an offer and the other agent can either accept or reject it).